New Jersey Surrogacy Laws 101: Everything You Need to Know

 When you work with our legal professionals, we will make certain that all parties meet the legal requirements necessary to ensure that the agreement will be legally enforceable at the time the child is born.

-3. Gestational carriers are entitled to receive payments for reasonable expenses throughout their pregnancy and postpartum recovery.
+3. Gestational carriers are entitled to receive payments for reasonable expenses throughout their pregnancy and postpartum recovery

-Although a surrogate cannot receive base compensation for her services, she may receive payment for the reasonable expenses she incurs such as: medical, hospital, counseling or other similar expenses; attorney fees and other legal costs; and reasonable living expenses.
+Although a surrogate cannot receive compensation for her services, she may receive payment for the reasonable expenses she incurs such as: medical, hospital, counseling or other similar expenses; attorney fees and other legal costs; and reasonable living expenses.
 The law allows a surrogate to receive payment of her living expenses throughout her pregnancy and for a recuperative period after delivery.
-Your surrogacy attorney will detail the permissible payments in the contract to ensure all proper expenses are accounted for and that you are in full compliance with New Jersey law.
+Your surrogacy attorney will detail the permissible payments in the contract to ensure all expenses are accounted for and that you are in full compliance with New Jersey law.

-4. Pre-birth orders are possible for intended parents.
+4. Pre-birth orders are possible for intended parents

-The surrogacy attorneys at the law firm of Rumbold & Seidelman will help you gather and file necessary documentation to obtain a pre-birth order of parentage in your New Jersey surrogacy arrangement.
+The surrogacy attorneys at the law firm of Rumbold & Seidelman will help you gather and file the necessary documentation to obtain a pre-birth order of parentage in your New Jersey surrogacy arrangement.

-- The gestational carrier’s intention to:
+- The gestational carrier’s agreement to:

 - Undergo an embryo transfer process (and its accompanying medical protocols) and attempt to carry and give birth to a child